f-i/Spherical_Path_Comparison/README.md

 orientation change is the difference between its previous seg and itself.
 The corresponding function is "spa_angpre_len_dif".
 Balancing complexity and calculating time is always a to-do work.

+# Related Algorithms

+## About Segment Angle Difference

-* Complexity 1: Angle between two DIRECTIONAL geodesics (i.e. segments which are with DIRECTIONs in the order of poles' ages, but not necessarily successive displacement ones).
+* Angle between two DIRECTIONAL geodesics (i.e. segments which are with DIRECTIONs in the order of poles' ages, but not necessarily successive displacement ones).
 Angle between two geodesics (no constraints on their directions) could be 2 solutions at both intersections of the great circles that the two geodesics are on.
 However, if the two geodesics have directions, the correct angle between them would be just one of the above 2 solutions.

-# Related Algorithms

-## About Segment Angle Difference

 ![](fig1directionalGeodesics.png?raw=true)
 Figure 1: Directional change calculations, for two successive displacement